Skip to Content

 2. Harbin Ice Festival, China

 If you’re a fan of Frozen, put this Chinese January festival on your list.
-Each year around Christmas Day right through to February 28th, hundreds flock to the town of Harbin in Heilongjiang province.
+Each year around Christmas Day right through to March (when the snow melts), hundreds flock to the town of Harbin in Heilongjiang province.
 It’s here that people showcase their sculpting skills for the annual display of the world’s best ice and snow sculptures.

 And I’m not just talking small snowmen, people make whole buildings, towers and palaces big enough for visitors to walk into.
 At night they’re all lit up and create what feels like an entire city of icy magic.